dlewisdoyle/dlewisdoyle.github.io/index.md

 Creating a User Account
 -----------------------
 1. On the left sidebar of the User Management Page, click "users".
-2. Enter the new user’s Login Name, their initial Password, and their email address.
+2. Enter the new user’s Login Name, initial Password, and email address.
 3. Click "Create".

-*Note:* The local user creation flow now expects both a username **and** an email address.
+*Note:* The local user creation flow requires both a username **and** an email address.
 Users receive email notification with an activation link which provides a more efficient, secure experience.
 Administrators who want to set the initial password can select the “Set a password for new users” option on the bottom left settings cog.

 Connecting to the ownCloud Server from a Desktop or Mobile Client
 -----------------------------------------------------------------